What is Tennis Tipping?

 In the game, participants pick the winners of all main draw matches and are placed in a knock-out system.
 That means each participant plays a different participant and whoever predicted the winner of most matches correctly, moves on to the next round.
 The same applies for doubles, but you're in a team format and your scores are combined.

-Note: In case of a tie, new SR/TB rules will decide who moves on to the next round.
+In case of a tie, new SR/TB rules will decide who moves on to the next round.

 If players are replaced by a lucky loser after the start of Tennis Tipping, these matches will be cancelled.

 Tournaments should have a draw which has the same size as the real one.
 Qualifying draws should have room for 16 players in weeks with 4 TT tournaments.

 So if there is a Sunday final, Qualies starts Saturday and MD starts Monday.

 a) The player with the most total points from all tournaments